facebook/react/docs/docs/addons.md

 permalink: docs/addons.html
 ---

+>Note:
+> `React.addons` is deprecated as of React v15.5.
+The add-ons have now all either been deprecated or moved to separate modules.

 The React add-ons are a collection of useful utility modules for building React apps. **These should be considered experimental** and tend to change more often than the core.

 - [`createFragment`](create-fragment.html), to create a set of externally-keyed children.